Availability All Editions

 When you open the Staff Role mode, you automatically filter for the primary role that you want to staff.
-You can always adapt this filter, or add more.
+You can always change or delete this filter, or add more, for example, to get more results with resources with different primary roles.
 Again, only resources that meet your desired criteria filters will be displayed.

 Selecting Resources and Timing